 A. This has happened to us on various occasions.
 We do our best to convince our clients to go with the mark we feel is the strongest, but for a variety of reasons that’s not always how the project ends up.
 On the other hand, while we study a great many alternatives, we try never to present to our clients any designs that we cannot stand behind.

 Q. After a lifetime of working in the field, would you choose to be a designer in the present landscape of communication design?

 A. I feel fortunate to have spent my entire working life as a graphic designer, and being part of a small organization where I could interact with talented partners.
 As an independent designer, whether on your own or part of a firm, one is exposed to many different people involved in a wide range of activities.
 If curious, you can learn a great deal.
 Today the field is much broader than it was when we started, and it’s more competitive.
 Yet the opportunities are great for someone who is curious about the world, interested in defining and solving problems, and passionate about design.

-To Tom, to Chermayeff & Geismar‘s communications director Chris, and to you, thanks very much.
-You posed many more excellent questions, but alas, Tom’s a busy man, and we could only have so much of his time.
-Apologies if your question wasn’t answered.
+Many thanks to Tom and to Chermayeff & Geismar & Haviv‘s communications director Chris.
+Thanks for submitting your questions, too.
+You posed many more, but alas, Tom’s a busy man, and we could only have so much of his time.

-If you liked this interview, here’s another with one of Tom’s partners Sagi Haviv.
+If you liked this, here’s an interview with one of Tom’s partners Sagi Haviv.